-

 Mayor Bowser’s Budget Fails Unhoused D.C.
 Residents

 Mayor Bowser’s proposed FY24 budget isn’t just tight, it is deeply and fundamentally out of balance– particularly when it comes to the needs of District residents experiencing housing instability and homelessness.
-Where the government has failed to follow the law or implement its programs, there is no consequence levied on the government-only on District residents. […] Read more…
+Where the government has failed to follow the law or implement its programs, there is no consequence levied on the government-only on District residents.
+When cuts are made to critical programs, they are accompanied by deliberate policy choices that deepen the cuts.
+Make no mistake—the investments in ending and preventing homelessness are not anywhere near what they need to be.
+This has serious consequences for District residents.
+Below, we… Read more…

 -